Miquel Robusté

-Miquel Robusté Colomer (born 20 May 1985) is a Spanish footballer who plays for UE Vilassar de Mar as a central defender.
+Miquel Robusté Colomer (born 20 May 1985) is a Spanish former professional footballer who played as a central defender.

 Club career

 Born in Vilassar de Mar, Barcelona, Catalonia, Robusté a started his career at the second biggest club in Barcelona, RCD Espanyol.
 He played for both Juvenil teams during 2003–04 and was a regular of the reserves in his three-season spell, with 21 Segunda División B appearances in his second year, suffering relegation.

-Robusté was loaned to Polideportivo Ejido of the Segunda División for the 2006–07 campaign, and played 30 official games for the Andalusia side.
+Robusté was loaned to Polideportivo Ejido of Segunda División for the 2006–07 campaign, and played 30 official games for the Andalusia side.
 In the summer of 2007 he was released by Espanyol with only one competitive appearance to his credit – one minute in the 2–0 away win against Cádiz CF in the quarter-finals of the Copa del Rey– and joined Levante UD of La Liga.

 Due to the club's severe financial crisis, Robusté was propelled into the first team, making his top-flight debut on 30 March 2008 in a 2–1 away defeat to UD Almería.
 On 22 May 2010, with the team again in division two, he scored twice in a 5–3 victory over FC Cartagena, as the Valencians eventually finished third and promoted.

 On 10 August 2011, after only seven league matches with Levante, Robusté left and returned to the second tier, signing for Xerez CD late in the month.
 He continued competing at that level the following seasons, with SD Ponferradina.

+Robusté retired in September 2023 aged 38, following spells in the Catalan lower and amateur leagues, mostly with CF Badalona.